 In a world of limitless budgets, you’d be able to send direct mail to as many prospects as you want for as long as it takes to convert them into customers.
-Sadly, most of us don’t live in that world, and a choice must be made between maximizing the number of people on the mailing list or sending multiple campaigns to a smaller list.
+Sadly, most of us don’t live in that world.
+Oftentimes, you have to choose between maximizing the number of people on the mailing list or sending multiple campaigns to a smaller list.

 We’re talking about reach and frequency.
 But which should you prioritize to get the most out of your marketing budget?